 The Studio Art Program encourages all majors to consider study abroad for a semester during the junior year.
 Planning for a semester abroad should begin with discussions with the student’s faculty advisor in the sophomore year.
 Some students combine a Fall or Spring semester with a summer study program, internship, or research project to extend their experience abroad.
-Majors who plan to pursue a Senior Thesis in Studio Art should plan to be on campus one semester of their junior year.
+Majors who plan to pursue a senior thesis in studio art should plan to be on campus for one semester of their junior year.

 Summer Internships and Research Abroad

-Studio Art majors are encouraged to explore summer opportunities abroad in the areas of design, museum work, or art conservation.
+Studio Art majors are encouraged to explore a summer internship or research project abroad in the areas of design, museum work, or art conservation.
 Students who have studied abroad often return to their host country to pursue an internship or research project.

 Students have the option of developing their own summer internship or research project.

 - Funding is available through the Universal Application Form (UAF).
 For more details about internship opportunities and funding, please contact Kirk Lange, Director of International Experiential learning at the McCulloch Center.

 Students interested in exploring possibilities for learning abroad are encouraged to contact the McCulloch Center for Global Initiatives.
 April Stroud is the primary advisor for study abroad, and Kirk Lange can offer guidance on internships or research abroad.
 Students should also consult with their advisor about how they can best connect and integrate learning abroad with their work in the major.